Criticism of the Pledge of Allegiance: Connection with socialism

 Francis Bellamy (1855–1931), the author of the Pledge, was a Baptist minister, a well-known Christian socialist, and the cousin of Edward Bellamy, one of the most renowned socialists of the late 19th century.
 Francis was known for his work in the slums of Boston, and preached that Jesus was a socialist.
 His views resulted in his losing the position he held in a Boston church.
 Bellamy also believed that the promise of America was being betrayed by the rampant capitalism, materialism and individualism of the Gilded Age.
 When provided with the opportunity in 1892 to write a pledge to the American flag, Bellamy turned to some of the words and principles of socialism to help promote a collective moral vision.

 Initially, Bellamy intended to use the French Revolutionary phrase "liberty, equality and fraternity" (liberté, égalité, fraternité), but came to the conclusion that it would not be acceptable to many Americans.
 Instead, he invented the phrase "one nation indivisible with liberty and justice for all" as an exemplar of American egalitarian secular patriotism.
 He wanted students across the country to recite the Pledge simultaneously, and thought that such an event would help promote free public education.

+Anarcho-Capitalist economist Thomas DiLorenzo argues in his essay Pledging Allegiance to the Omnipotent Lincolnian State, that The Pledge promotes a Post-Civil War Centralist ideology opposed to the Founding Fathers decentralized vision, and claims the ritual solely exists to foster loyalty to the federal government.
+DiLorenzo highlights Bellamy’s socialist background, arguing the Pledge represents a step toward socialism.